1MikeMakuch/cli_srvr_speed_check/README.md

 hit it with the client on some other host.
 Use to confirm speed of connections, narrow down bottlenecks etc.

+makefile currently builds on debian, osx.
+At one time I had this building on Windoz but don't currently have DevStudio installed..

 ./srvr
 usage srvr -p port [-d]